uditbangar17/32-bit-Pipelined-RISC-ALU-Architecture/README.md

 5. *Write Back (WB)* – Writes the result back to the register file

 Pipeline registers separate each stage to enable *instruction-level parallelism* and improve overall throughput.

+## Pipeline Hazards and Data Forwarding

+The pipelined processor accounts for *data hazards* that arise due to instruction dependencies across pipeline stages.
+A dedicated *hazard detection unit* monitors source and destination registers and introduces pipeline stalls when required to ensure correct execution.

+To minimize performance degradation caused by stalls, a *data forwarding (bypassing) unit* is implemented.
+This unit forwards results from later pipeline stages (EX/MEM and MEM/WB) directly to the Execute stage, reducing unnecessary pipeline stalls and improving instruction throughput.

+The combined use of hazard detection and forwarding enables the processor to maintain correctness while achieving higher performance through effective instruction-level parallelism.